semgrep/semgrep-docs/docs/for-developers/resolve-findings.md

 # Resolve findings

-Findings resolution involves the assessment of a finding, then either fixing or triaging (ignoring) it.
+Findings resolution involves the assessment of a finding, then either fixing or ignoring it.
 You can fix or triage findings from your source code manager (SCM) or from Semgrep AppSec Platform.

 Findings are primarily presented to developers through **pull request (PR) or merge request (MR) comments**.
 These findings are generated from rules that your AppSec team has vetted or approved.

-Findings from these rules are meant to be **fixed** rather than ignored unless the finding is a false positive.
+Findings from these rules are meant to be **fixed** or **remediated** rather than ignored unless the finding is a false positive.

 In **typical coding workflows**, it is recommended to fix or ignore findings within your source code manager (SCM) as part of your code review process; the results of triage or remediation in your SCM are synchronized with Semgrep AppSec Platform.